 - Implement Multi Factor Authentication

-The CDC has released some best practices for a disease outbreak plan where telework is concerned:
+The CDC has released some best practices where working securely from home is concerned:

-- Review human resources policies to make sure that policies and practices are consistent with public health recommendations and are consistent with existing state and federal workplace laws.
+- Review human resources policies.
+Be sure policies and practices are consistent with public health recommendations.
+Check that they are consistent with existing state and federal workplace laws.

-- Explore whether you can establish policies and practices, such as flexible work sites (e.g., telecommuting) and flexible work hours (e.g., staggered shifts), to increase the physical distance among employees and between employees and others if state and local health authorities recommend the use of social distancing strategies.
+- Explore whether you can establish policies and practices for flexible work sites and flexible work hours.
+Then, increase the physical distance among employees and between employees.
+Promote the use of social distancing strategies.

-- For employees who are able to telework, supervisors should encourage employees to telework instead of coming into the workplace until symptoms are completely resolved.
+- For employees who are able to telework, supervisors should encourage employees to do so.

-- Check with your IT provider to ensure that you have the technology and infrastructure needed to support multiple employees who may be able to work from home.
+- Check with your IT provider to ensure that you have the technology and infrastructure needed.

-In addition, we here at 3rd Element are recommending the following best practices and advice for how businesses can remain secure through potential remote work scenarios.
+In addition, we here at 3rd Element are recommending the following best practices and advice.
+It will help keep you secure through potential remote work scenarios.

 - Use a Secure WiFi Network.
 Keep a strong password on your home WiFi.
 DO NOT use public WiFi.
-If you send your data through an unsecured WiFi connection, you lose the power of privacy making it possible for cyber criminals to intercept your data.
-You ARE putting personal information at risk if you are accessing your email account or sending sensitive data over a public WiFi network.
+If you send your data through an unsecured WiFi connection, it’s not private.
+Cyber criminals can intercept your data.
+You ARE putting information at risk if you are accessing your email account or sending sensitive data over a public WiFi network.

-- It’s essential to ensure your network is secure through the use of a VPN (or the icon we have provided to you), a strong password that isn’t easily cracked, and multi factor authentication.
+- It’s essential to secure your network.
+Use a VPN (or the icon we have provided to you).
+Also, use strong passwords that aren’t easily cracked.
+Finally, always use multi factor authentication.

-- Secure Your Home Workstation: Ensure you have fully patched and updated anti-virus and anti-malware software.
-It’s important to follow the same best practices you would as if you were in the office, and report any suspicious activity or concerns to 3rd Element.
+- Secure Your Home Workstation.
+Ensure you have fully patched and updated anti-virus and anti-malware software.
+It’s important to follow the same best practices you would as if you were in the office.
+Report any suspicious activity or concerns to 3rd Element.
 When something happens, we care about getting it corrected and secured first and foremost.

-- Do not wait until the last day or hours before you need something to first start reporting it, especially during a crisis.
+- Do not wait until the last day or hours before you need something to first start reporting it.
 Plan ahead.

 As we move into the new normal, don’t hesitate to give us a call.
-You can always send an email or even just come hang out with us Wednesday’s for virtual happy hour.
+You can always send an email.
+Or, if you miss us, hang out with us Fridays at 11am for training and networking.
 We’re in this together, even if we’re working securely from home.